PostHog/posthog.com/contents/blog/customer-churn-analysis-guide.md

 - Another piece from James on [how we made something people want](/blog/making-something-people-want)

-You can also sign up to our newsletter over there 👉.
+You can also [sign up to our newsletter](/newsletter).
 We send it every two weeks.
 It's full of articles like this.

 > ## Appendix
 >